syncfusion-content/blazor-docs/blazor/diagram/tool-tip.md

 ## Tooltip Open Mode

 The mode on which the Tooltip is to be opened on a page, i.e., on hovering, focusing, or clicking on the target elements can be decided.
-On initializing the Tooltip, set the open mode property with any one of the following values:
+On initializing the Tooltip, set the [OpensOn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTooltip.html#Syncfusion_Blazor_Diagram_DiagramTooltip_OpensOn) property with any one of the following values:

 * `Auto`
 * `Hover`